-- 13.7 percent were related to performance and interpretation of diagnostic tests.
+- 13.7 percent were related to the performance and interpretation of diagnostic tests.

-How Often Do Doctors Miss a Cancer Diagnoses?
+How Often Do Doctors Fail to Diagnose Cancer?

 Mark L. Graber, a leading errors researcher and the founding president of the Society to Improve Diagnosis in Medicine, told the Post that he was unaware of “a single hospital in this country trying to count diagnostic errors.”